sandermak/java-next-labs/01-modules/01-two-modules-begin/README.md

 # The Java Module System: Basics

 ## Step 1
-Create a module called `firstmodule` in the `src` folder.
+Create a module directory called `firstmodule` in the `src` folder.
-You can put the sources for this first module in a `firstmodule` directory.
+You can put the sources for the first module in this `firstmodule` directory.
 Remember, a module is created by adding a module descriptor (`module-info.java`) to the root of the source tree for the module.

 ## Step 2
-Then, create a class with a `main` method.
+Then, create a class with a `main` method in the first module.
 This class must be in a package (modules cannot contain code outside packages).
 Try compiling the module.
-On https://docs.oracle.com/javase/10/tools/javac.htm you can find all the new flags that have been added for handling modules during compilation.
+On https://docs.oracle.com/en/java/javase/11/tools/javac.html you can find all the new flags that have been added for handling modules during compilation.

 Compiling a single module can be done without any special new flags, but try using the `--module-source-path` flag instead, because we will add a second module next.
 You'll see that when using this flag, you need to define a destination/output directory as well using `-d`.
 Also look at the `--module` (or `-m`) flag of `javac`, since it allows you to define just a module name for compilation, rather than having to list all source files as input to the compiler.